Sjouke91/README/README.md

 # Hi there,
-### Thanks for visiting my GitHub Page!
+### Welcome to my Github page!

-I'm a junior full-stack developer and I have set my mind on further develop my skills.
+I'm a junior frontend developer and I have set my mind on further develop my skills.
 In 2020 I've decided it was time for me to switch gears and give my career a new direction.
-With a background in product development and business marketing I have a broad perspective on development processes which comes in handy as a web developer.
+With a background in product development and business marketing I have a broad perspective on development processes and a good eye for design which comes in handy as a web developer.
 Codaisseur code academy has given me a jump start in achieving my goal to become a developer.
 In a 11 week program I developed a fundamental web development skillset that has enabled me to make advanced react web and native applications.

+Currently I'm working as a frontend developer at Direct Impact, building static generated web application with NextJs, Apollo, styled components, Contentful and Mongo.

 ---